-Please note that this is an English translation of the Japanese original of the Internet Disclosure Items for the Notice of the 68th Ordinary General Meeting of Shareholders of KYOCERA Corporation disclosed in Japan.
+Please note that this is an English translation of the Japanese original of the items subject to measures for electronic provision that are not provided in the documents delivered to shareholders who requested their physical delivery for the 69th Ordinary General Meeting of Shareholders of KYOCERA Corporation disclosed in Japan.
 The translation is prepared solely for the reference and convenience of foreign shareholders.
 In the event of any discrepancy between this translation and the Japanese original, the latter shall prevail.